 We aim to achieve our commitment to equality through reference to the Teachers’ Standards, the recruitment of appropriately qualified staff, adhering to our safer recruitment policy, and establishing a governing body which is representative of all sectors of our community.

-You can view our Equality Plan by clicking here.
+You can view our Single Equality Policy and Equality Objectives 2018-2021 document by clicking here.